DavidCussans/readout-system/Readme.md

 * software - to collect data transmitted from the FPGA, further reduce the data and write it to disk.
 The interface for operators to control the system
 * cabling - to connect the senors to the analog board, the analog board to the digital board, power supplies to each board, etc.
 * docs - system level documents such as requirements, reports, etc.
+* utility_box   design info and documentation about the utility box

 Permissions